ibexa/documentation-user/docs/personalization/cross_content_type_reco.md

 ## Configure scenario

-To get multiple output types in the recommendation request, perform the following:
+To get multiple output types in the recommendation request, perform the following actions:

 1. Go to **Personalization** -> **Scenarios**.
-1. Click the **Edit** icon next to the scenario you want to set cross content type recommendations.
+1. Click the **Edit** icon next to the scenario for which you want to set cross content type recommendations.
-1. From the **Output type** multiselect field, select the types you want to get recommendations for in the request.
+1. In the **Output type** multiselect field, select the types for which you want to get recommendations in the request.
     It contains a list of all content types exported for the specified customer ID.
 1. Next, go to Preview Scenario.
 1. From the **Output type** drop-down, select **All**.